What is Confluent Platform?¶

-The Confluent Platform makes it easy build real-time data pipelines and streaming applications.
-By integrating data from multiple sources and locations into a single, central streaming platform for your company, the Confluent Platform lets you focus on how to derive business value from your data rather than worrying about the underlying mechanics such as how data is being transported or massaged between various systems.
+Confluent Platform makes it easy build real-time data pipelines and streaming applications.
+By integrating data from multiple sources and locations into a single, central streaming platform for your company, Confluent Platform lets you focus on how to derive business value from your data rather than worrying about the underlying mechanics such as how data is being transported or massaged between various systems.
 Specifically, the Confluent Platform simplifies connecting data sources to Kafka, building applications with Kafka, as well as securing, monitoring, and managing your Kafka infrastructure.

-As its backbone, the Confluent Platform leverages Apache Kafka, the most popular open source distributed streaming platform.
+As its backbone, Confluent Platform leverages Apache Kafka, the most popular open source distributed streaming platform.
 It has three key capabilities:

-- It lets you publish and subscribe to streams of records
+- Publish and subscribe to streams of records

-- It lets you store streams of records in a fault tolerant way
+- Store streams of records in a fault tolerant way

 - Process streams of records